-- Seek nominations for each annual award from the Association membership in general and committee members in particular, as well as publishers and publishers' representatives, and search for additional appropriate entries in journals, catalogues and electronic data bases, including the OCLC. - 2.
+- 1. Seek nominations for each annual award from the Association membership in general and committee members, as well as publishers and publishers' representatives, and search for additional appropriate entries in journals, catalogues and electronic data bases, including the OCLC. - 2.
 Prepare a preliminary list of books that appear to meet the selection criteria for the award. - 3.
-Distribute the preliminary list to the committee for initial screening. - Receive suggestions for additions to and deletions from the preliminary list from committee members. - 5.
+Distribute the preliminary list to the committee for initial screening. - 4.
+Receive suggestions for additions to and deletions from the preliminary list from committee members. - 5.
 Prepare and distribute one or more intermediary lists based on personal assessment, continued inquiry, and reports of committee members. - 6.
 Compile and distribute a short list of qualified recipients for close reading by all members of the committee. - 7.
 Synthesize the results of reports and discussion of books on the short list. - 8.
-Notify the President and Association Manager of the winner(s) and their ranking, such as first, second, third, or honorable mention, and of the Recommended Books list, should the committee develop such a list in a given year. - 9.
-Assist in providing material for news releases to announce the results of the committee's work and to provide publicity both for the winning author(s), title(s), and publisher(s) and the Association. - 10.
-At least one month prior to the scheduled presentation of the award, request that the Association Manager have the Staff Accountant prepare a check in the name of the winner(s) in the amount of \$900 and an award certificate if attending the conference, the winner also receives complimentary registration and banquet ticket which should be arranged by the Association Manager. - 11.
-Announce and/or present the award at the Awards Banquet at the annual meeting of the Association, or arrange for another member of the committee to do so. - 12.
-Submit semiannual reports or annual report as warranted as requested by the Association Manager for the Executive Board. - 13.
+Notify the Association Manager of the winner(s) and their ranking, such as first, second, third, or honorable mention, and of the Recommended Books list, should the committee develop such a list in a given year, by April 1.

+- 9. Assist in providing material for news releases to announce the results of the committee's work and to provide publicity both for the winning author(s), title(s), and publisher(s) and the Association. - 10.
+Provide list of books to have available for sale during the conference to the conference organizers. - 11.
+Invite awards winners to book signing if one is being held. - 12.
+Announce and/or present the award at the Awards Banquet at the annual meeting of the Association or arrange for another member of the committee to do so. - 13.
+Submit semiannual reports or annual report as warranted as requested by the Association Manager for the Executive Board. - 14.
 Welcome new members as they are elected.
-Schedule and conduct a meeting of the committee at the annual meeting, if one is desired. - 14.
-As requested by Association Manager, answer queries about the award.

-15. Upon completion of term, forward all relevant files to incoming chair at the time of the annual meeting.
+Schedule and conduct a meeting of the committee at the annual meeting, if one is desired. - 15.
+As requested by Association Manager, answer queries about the award. - 16.
+Upon completion of term, forward all relevant files to incoming chair at the time of the annual meeting.
 Materials older than three years shall be sent to the ChLA Business Office for archiving.

 - 1. Assist in identifying books to be considered for the award. - 2.
 Locate reliable sources for each book listed for consideration from local libraries, interlibrary loan, personal or private collections. - 3.
 Screen each book on the preliminary list against the criteria for the award, reporting to the chair as soon as possible, ideally within the month, those that seem unsuitable, and suggest additions to the list that may have been overlooked. - 4.
 Review assigned books on the intermediate list(s) more carefully, again reporting to the chair promptly any books that should be deleted or added. - 5.
 Read each book on the final, short list completely, reporting to the chair as each book is completed as to its suitability or unsuitability for the award. - 6.
-Vote on the short listed books to determine and rank the winner(s) of the award. - 7.
-Assist in preparing brief critiques of award-winning books to be used in press releases and/or at the presentation of the award. - 8.
+Vote on the short-listed books to determine and rank the winner(s) of the award.

+- 7. Assist in preparing brief critiques of award-winning books to be used in press releases and/or at the presentation of the award. - 8.
 If a committee member has an essay in an edited collection under consideration for the award, they should recuse themselves from voting.
 A recused member can be an active participant in other aspects of committee assignments.